 A third of Israel’s Jewish men, especially those who observe the Sabbath, wear these skullcaps (also known as yarmulkes in Yiddish).

-Are Kippah And Yamaka The Same?
+Are Yamaka And Kippah The Same?

 A skullcap known as a kippah or yarmulke is traditionally worn by Orthodox Jewish men, while a skull cap known as a kippah is worn by Orthodox Jews in Hebrew.
 The covering of the head is optional for liberal or reform Jews.
 A majority of Jews cover their heads when attending religious events or festivals, including praying, attending synagogues, and attending religious services.

 Why Don T All Jews Wear A Yamaka?